 Getting your child to concentrate on their homework can be very challenging.
 It used to drive me nuts.
 I have an 8-year-old daughter whom I love so much but she drives me crazy when it comes to doing homework.

-We created a system with her and she gets a break plus a snack right after school and some outside privileges before starting her assignments.
+We created a system to help with math homework with her and she gets a break plus a snack right after school and some outside privileges before starting her assignments.
 Once on the table, all she accomplishes is an open book and a pen on her hand in the first sessions.

 She easily gets distracted every 5 minutes and asks irrelevant questions while pacing around.